Minipoloalex/computer-security-foundations-logs/LOGBOOK11.md

 ![Alt text](screenshots/w11/guide/choose_cert.png)

-Now since, we have added our own certificate authority, that trusts the certificate of our website, we can access the website without receiving any warnings.
+Now, since we have added our own certificate authority, that trusts the certificate of our website, we can access the website without receiving any warnings.

 The browser now trusts the certificate of our website, because it trusts the certificate of our CA, which signed the certificate of our website.